mvsk6875/vividhadana/README.md

 For a detailed overview and documentation of this project, visit the project site: https://mvsk78971.wixsite.com/vividhadana

-System Design
-The design phase translated requirements into a visual and structural blueprint.

-Sitemap & Navigation: Organized content logically to ensure users can easily contact providers.

 Page Layouts:

 Home Page: Central navigation hub.